MarcoBiundoDev/ExpenseTrackerHQ/Documentation/Phase 2 - K8s & Helm/K8s File Explnations/Deployment Explanation.md

 3. **Container Configuration**:
    - Runs ASP.NET Core on port 8080.
-   - Uses environment variables for environment and migrations behavior.
+   - Uses environment variables injected from ConfigMaps and Secrets for environment and migrations behavior.
    - Has basic CPU/memory hints.

 4. **Probes**: